technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- HiddenQuadruplets strategy is no longer problematic with Grid 7 puzzle
+  - due to changes/corrections related to rows/column/box indices and values now all starting with 1
 - Change use of indices, etc. AllRows, AllColumns, AllBoxes and AllDigits now all start at 1 instead of 0.
   - This should simplify debugging, in particular now the values in the cells correspond to the actual values.
 - Unified use of GetValue/SetValue